Urban Gothic (TV series)

-Urban Gothic was a horror based series of short stories shown on Channel 5 running for two series between May 2000 and December 2001.
+Urban Gothic is a British anthology horror series shown on Channel 5, running for two seasons between May 2000 and December 2001.
 Filmed on a low budget and broadcast in a later time-slot, it nonetheless acquired a following.
 It has also since been repeated on the Horror Channel.

 Set around London there is an underlying story thread that only becomes clear in the last episodes of each series.
 Each episode was different in style from the others, running the gamut of documentary-style independent film to spoof, to slick dramas similar in style to The Outer Limits or The Twilight Zone.